K2 Black Panther: Turkey

-On 10 March 2021, BMC, the main contractor responsible for the production of Altay tanks, decided to import engines and transmissions from South Korea to resolve the problem of production delays.
-On 22 October 2021, seven months after BMC decided to import Korean powerpacks, South Korea's DAPA approved the export of Hyundai Doosan Infracore DV27K engines and SNT Dynamics EST15K transmissions to Turkey.
-Since then, in August 2022, the durability test of the powerpack combined with the DV27K engine and EST15K transmission imported from South Korea is underway, and if the durability test succeeds, the first 250 Altay will be produced by integrating the Korean powerpack.
+On 10 March 2021, BMC, the main contractor responsible for the production of Altay tanks, decided to import engines and transmissions from South Korea to address production delays.
+Seven months later, on 22 October 2021, South Korea's DAPA approved the export of Hyundai Doosan Infracore (now HD Hyundai Infracore) DV27K engines and SNT Dynamics EST15K transmissions to Turkey.
+In August 2022, durability testing of the powerpack, combining the DV27K engine and EST15K transmission from South Korea, was successfully completed.
+Following this success, the first batch of Altay tanks will be produced using this Korean powerpack, which includes engines from HD Hyundai Infracore and transmissions by SNT Dynamics.